 A password manager encrypts and stores unique passwords for different accounts and sites, which means employees don't have to remember each one and which account you used it for.
 An enterprise password manager takes things a step further — enabling zero-knowledge passwords.

-Zero-knowledge passwords are a vital method of password security software companies use to keep mission-critical information secure.
+Zero-knowledge passwords are a vital method of password safety software companies use to keep mission-critical information secure.
 If the server storing your sensitive data suffers a breach, the hacker will have all your information and the means to access it.
 Zero-knowledge encryption prevents this, as only you can access and decrypt your data — even your security software company doesn't have access.

 Enterprise password manages and secures decentralized passwords for your business.
 The only password you need to remember is the one accessing your password manager.